 The International Swaps and Derivatives Association ("ISDA") Master Agreement is our preferred agreement for documenting derivatives activity.
 It provides the contractual framework within which dealing activity across a full range of over-the-counter ("OTC") products is conducted, and contractually binds both parties to apply close-out netting across all outstanding transactions covered by an agreement if either party defaults or another pre-agreed termination event occurs.
 It is common, and the Group's preferred practice, for the parties to execute a Credit Support Annex ("CSA") in conjunction with the ISDA Master Agreement.
 Under a CSA, collateral is passed between the parties to mitigate the counterparty risk inherent in outstanding positions.
 The majority of our CSAs are with financial institutional clients.

 (ix) Repossession of collateral

-As at December 31, 2021 and December 31, 2020, the Group obtained assets by taking possession of collateral with the carrying amount as follows:
+As at December 31, 2022 and December 31, 2021, there was no repossession of collateral.